Rover P6: NADA models

 Rover made an attempt to break into the North American market with the P6, beginning with the Rover 2000 TC.
-One version of the P6 that was exported was the NADA (North American Dollar Area) model, equipped to a higher standard than UK cars.
-These are also often referred to today as being "Federal Specification".
-Notable differences on the outside of the 3500S NADA were wraparound bumpers, three air scoops on the top of the bonnet, front and rear wing reflectors and the "Icelert" on the front grill.
-The "Icelert" was a sensor which warned the driver of falling outside temperatures and the possibility of ice forming on the road.
-Inside, depending on the location, the US 3500S was also equipped with electric windows, power steering and air conditioning, all of which are extremely unusual in UK market P6 cars.
-The earlier 2000 and 2000 TC NADA featured the Icelert system and the side reflectors only.
-The NADA P6 introduced features which would later appear on the UK Mark II car, including a new instrument cluster and seat piping.

-Despite being badged as "3500S" cars, the export models were all fitted with the Borg Warner 35 automatic transmission.
-The cars were not popular with American buyers, but were sold in Europe instead as they were already converted to left-hand drive.
-In true British Leyland fashion, several UK cars also ended up with single scoops on their bonnets in an attempt to use up the surplus parts from the now defunct export models.
+This version was called the NADA (North American Dollar Area) model.
+The cars were not popular with American buyers, and a large number ended up being diverted to Continental Europe instead as they were already left-hand drive.
 Rover discontinued selling the P6 in North America in 1971: in that year the US had taken fewer than 1,500 Rovers.
-The company told their US dealers that modifying their cars to meet new US federal safety and pollution requirements would be prohibitively expensive, while experience elsewhere suggests that the Rover four-cylinder engine was particularly hard to adapt for reduced octane lead-free fuels without an unacceptable reduction in the car's performance.
+Several UK cars also ended up with single scoops on their bonnets in an attempt to use up the surplus parts from the now defunct export models.
+The company told their US dealers that modifying the P6 to meet new US federal safety and pollution requirements would be prohibitively expensive, while experience elsewhere suggests that the Rover's four-cylinder engine was particularly hard to adapt for reduced octane lead-free fuels without an unacceptable reduction in the car's performance.

 New Zealand production

 The Rover 3500 was assembled in New Zealand from 1971 to 1976, at New Zealand Motor Corporation's assembly plant in Stoke, Nelson, alongside the Triumph 2000/2500, Jaguar XJ6 (Series 1 and 2) and Land Rover (Series 3).
-A notable factor about the Rover 3500 was that it was an export car for New Zealand – 2,400 were shipped to Australia for sale there, in return for CKD kits of the Leyland P76.
+A notable factor about the NZMC-built Rover 3500 was that it was exported from New Zealand – 2,400 were shipped to Australia for sale there, in return for CKD kits of the Leyland P76.